 - Kent State University: ADN and BSN degrees are provided here, and it is the oldest university for the profession, operating since 1971.

-- Drexel University: A BSN Co-op Program provides you real-world clinical experience, and their transfer program is the best reputed.
+- Drexel University: A BSN Co-op Program provides you with real-world clinical experience, and their transfer program is the best reputed.

 How Long Does it Take to Go from Medical Assistant to RN?